Adversarial Robustness in One-Stage Learning-to-Defer: RELATED WORK

-\textbf{Robustness in L2D.} Robustness has received comparatively little attention in the L2D literature.
-To the best of our knowledge, the only prior work addressing robustness is that of \citet{montreuil2025adversarialrobustnesstwostagelearningtodefer}, who introduced an adversarially consistent formulation.
+Subsequent work has pursued several directions: strengthening theoretical guarantees such as $\mathcal{H}$-consistency and realizability \citep{Mozannar2023WhoSP, mao2024principledapproacheslearningdefer, mao2024realizablehconsistentbayesconsistentloss, mao2025mastering, mao2025thesis}; broadening the class of statistically sound surrogate losses \citep{charusaie2022sample, mao2024principledapproacheslearningdefer, montreuil2026beyond, montreuil2026learningtodeferexpertconditionedadvice}; improving estimation methods \citep{Verma2022LearningTD, verma_multiple, Cao_Mozannar_Feng_Wei_An_2023}; addressing budgeted, imbalanced, or non-stationary deferral regimes \citep{desalvo2025budgeted, cortes2026optimized, montreuil2026learningdefernonstationarytime}; and extending policies to top-$k$ expert selection \citep{montreuil2025askaskktwostage}.
+The score-based methodology has also been applied across diverse classification domains \citep{Keswani, Kerrigan, Hemmer, Benz, Tailor, liu2024mitigating, montreuil2025optimalqueryallocationextractive, montreuil2026online}.
+Regression-based variants have been proposed by \citet{mao2024regressionmultiexpertdeferral}, who employ a dedicated allocation policy alongside a trainable predictor. \textbf{Robustness in L2D.} Robustness has received comparatively little attention in the L2D literature.
+To the best of our knowledge, the only prior work addressing robustness is that of \citet{montreuil2025adversarial}, who introduced an adversarially consistent formulation.
 Their analysis, however, is restricted to the two-stage setting, where experts are fixed and not jointly optimized with the allocation policy.
 This assumption simplifies the problem: robustness reduces to modifying the allocation strategy without accounting for the interaction between learning the predictor and adapting to the experts.

 By contrast, the one-stage setting presents a qualitatively harder challenge as it requires jointly learning the predictor as well as the allocation policy.
-In this work, we extend the robustness framework of \citet{montreuil2025adversarialrobustnesstwostagelearningtodefer} to the technically more demanding one-stage L2D scenario, where adversarial perturbations may influence all components of the system simultaneously.
+In this work, we extend the robustness framework of \citet{montreuil2025adversarial} to the technically more demanding one-stage L2D scenario, where adversarial perturbations may influence all components of the system simultaneously.

-\section{Preliminaries}
+\section{PRELIMINARIES}

 \paragraph{Task and data.} Let $\mathcal{X}\subseteq\mathbb{R}^d$ be the input space and let $\mathcal{Z}$ denote the target space, with

 Each training label satisfies $z \in \mathcal{Z}$.
 We assume access to i.i.d.\ samples $\mathcal{S}_n = \{(x_i, z_i, \mathbf{m}_i)\}_{i=1}^n \sim \big(\mathcal{D} \times \mathcal{M}\big)^n$, where $(x,z) \sim \mathcal{D}$ is drawn from the underlying data distribution and $\mathbf{m} \sim \mathcal{M}\!\mid(x,z)$ denotes the outputs of the $J$ fixed experts conditioned on $(x,z)$ \citep{madras2018predict, mozannar2021consistent, Verma2022LearningTD}.
 Here $\mathbf{m} = (m_{1}, \dots, m_{J})$, with each $m_{j}$ belonging to the appropriate output space: in classification, $m_{j} \in \mathcal{Y}$ is a categorical prediction, while in regression, $m_{j} \in \mathcal{T}$ is a real-valued prediction.
 All expert predictions can thus be regarded as elements of the common target space $\mathcal{Z}$.